mdenet-education-competition-2023/activity_template/README.md

 Beyond the files needed for running the activity, please also provide a description of what the activity is about, its context, and what you expect students to do and learn.
 You can do this by replacing this README file with one specific to your activity.

+## Where to ask for help

+For any problems with or questions about the education platform, please submit an issue on the relevant repository.

 ## License

 This repository is provided under MIT license.